unicode-org/conformance/README.md

 fixes, and new test files.
 ICU versions may also add new types of data processing.
 A recent example is Message Format 2.

-Because Data Driven Testing operations with multiple ICU and CLDR versions, this system should be updated with each new ICU release.
+Because Data Driven Testing operates with multiple ICU and CLDR versions, this system should be updated with each new ICU release.
 Here are several pull requests for recent ICU updates: